Testosterone: Levels

 Total levels of testosterone in the body have been reported as 264 to 916 ng/dL (nanograms per deciliter) in non-obese European and American men age 19 to 39 years, while mean testosterone levels in adult men have been reported as 630 ng/dL.
 Although commonly used as a reference range, some physicians have disputed the use of this range to determine hypogonadism.
-Several professional medical groups have recommended that 350 ng/dl generally be considered the minimum normal level, which is consistent with previous findings.
+Several professional medical groups have recommended that 350 ng/dL generally be considered the minimum normal level, which is consistent with previous findings.
 Levels of testosterone in men decline with age.
 In women, mean levels of total testosterone have been reported to be 32.6 ng/dL.
 In women with hyperandrogenism, mean levels of total testosterone have been reported to be 62.1 ng/dL.

 Measurement

+In measurements of testosterone in blood samples, different assay techniques can yield different results.
+Immunofluorescence assays exhibit considerable variability in quantifying testosterone concentrations in blood samples due to the cross-reaction of structurally similar steroids, leading to overestimating the results.
+In contrast, the liquid chromatography/tandem mass spectrometry method is more desirable: it offers superior specificity and precision, making it a more suitable choice for this application.

-Testosterone's bioavailable concentration is commonly determined using the Vermeulen calculation or more precisely using the modified Vermeulen method, which considers the dimeric form of sex-hormone-binding-globulin.
+Testosterone's bioavailable concentration is commonly determined using the Vermeulen calculation or more precisely using the modified Vermeulen method, which considers the dimeric form of sex hormone-binding globulin.

-Both methods use chemical equilibrium to derive the concentration of bioavailable testosterone: in circulation, testosterone has two major binding partners, albumin (weakly bound) and sex-hormone-binding-globulin (strongly bound).
+Both methods use chemical equilibrium to derive the concentration of bioavailable testosterone: in circulation, testosterone has two major binding partners, albumin (weakly bound) and sex hormone-binding globulin (strongly bound).
 These methods are described in detail in the accompanying figure.

+Distribution

+Testosterone has been detected at variably higher and lower levels among men of various nations and from various backgrounds, explanations for the causes of this have been relatively diverse.